legacysurvey/legacysurvey/pages/dr5/description.rst

 the individual exposures are first computed independently for each CCD using PSFEx_, generating spatially-varying pixelized models.

-For `DECaLS`_ we adopt a 63 x 63 pixel image size and a 0.262 pixel scale and use a 7\ |Prime| diameter aperture for normalization.
-The configuaration files for SExtractor and PSFex are available `on our github page`_.
+The configuaration files for SExtractor and PSFex that we used for a given iteration of our codebase are available `on our github page`_.

 .. _`PSFEx`: http://www.astromatic.net/software/psfex
 .. _`on our github page`: https://github.com/legacysurvey/legacypipe-dir/tree/master/calib/se-config